caoyukun0430/pm4py-ws/README.md

 ## Demo screenshot
 Here is how our user intreface looks like:

 We offer user to click into any nodes he/she is interested in ,and model based on this node will be shown automatically.
-And we offer users to select the cluster methods he/she is interested in and do pre-filtering if needed
+And we offer users to select the cluster methods he/she is interested in and do pre-filtering if needed.